underwriteyourlife/officialsite/_posts/2017-11-25-Red Onion Mashed Potatoes.md

 # Red Onion Mashed Potatoes

 You may wonder: how can you possibly screw up mashed potatoes?
-They are mashed potatoes for Christ's sake- its not rocket science!
-Well, apparently it's too hard for my little brain because I thought adding Vanilla Almond Milk would be an acceptable substitute for heavy cream or literally anything else.
+They are mashed potatoes for Christ's sake- it's not rocket science!
+Well, apparently, it's too hard for my little brain because I thought adding Vanilla Almond Milk would be an acceptable substitute for heavy cream or literally anything else.
 Then I froze them.
-It MIGHT have been ok if I dind't try to freeze them first... maybe.
+It MIGHT have been ok if I didn't try to freeze them first... maybe.
 But the vanilla almond milk flavor with the horrible texture after thawing was just hilariously bad.

 That being said...
 I did eat it.
-Maybe I am just too hungry or a total cheapsake but dammit I ate those potatoes every day this week.
+Maybe I am just too hungry or a total cheapskate but dammit I ate those potatoes every day this week.
 For that, I am proud.

 So you can stop reading here, I'm not sure why you would want instructions on how to make the world's worst mashed potatoes.